bbalet/jorani/README.md

 ### Third party libraries and components

-We thank the following open source projects for the components used by LMS:
+We thank the following open source projects for the components used by Jorani:

 #### Backend